Artists United Against Apartheid: Song

-Documentary

-Van Zandt and Schechter also struggled to get the documentary seen.
-Public Broadcasting Service (PBS) refused to broadcast the non-profit film The Making of Sun City even though it won the International Documentary Association's top honors in 1986; PBS claimed the featured artists were also involved in making the film and were therefore "self-promoting."
-(In contrast, PBS chose to broadcast The Making of "Raiders of the Lost Ark", which was made as a promotional exercise by the for-profit Paramount Pictures and Lucasfilm Ltd.) In 1987, WNYC-TV, the New York City-owned public television station, aired an updated version of the documentary, produced by filmmaker Bill Lichtenstein along with Schechter.
-The film included updates about the Sun City resort and apartheid as well as the success of the "Sun City" video.
-In addition to airing the documentary, WNYC-TV made the film available over the PBS system to public television stations across the country for broadcast.

 Overall impact

 The album and single raised more than a million U.S. dollars for anti-apartheid projects.
-It premiered at the United Nations, thanks to the Special Committee Against Apartheid and UN officers such as Aracelly Santana.
+It premiered at the United Nations, thanks to the Special Committee against Apartheid and UN officers such as Aracelly Santana.

 The record never achieved the financial success of "We Are the World," although Oliver Tambo and the ANC's school in Tanzania "was sure happy when we gave them a big check," according to Schechter.

-In South Africa, "Sun City" would later inspire musician Johnny Clegg to create a local organization similar to Van Zandt's, and "Sun City" also became the catalyst for the South Africa Now TV series.
+In South Africa, "Sun City" would later inspire musician Johnny Clegg to create a local organization similar to Van Zandt's, and the song also became the catalyst for the South Africa Now TV series.

 Post-apartheid

 With the end of the apartheid regime in 1994 and the reintegration of Sun City and other former nominally independent regions into the South African state, "Sun City" ceased to be a contemporary protest and became a historical document.

 In 1997, the man who created Sun City, Sol Kerzner, came to the United States to build Mohegan Sun, a Native American gambling casino.